jonathankd9/jonathankd9/README.md

 - :trophy: 2x `ACPC` Finalist.
 - :technologist: I love using Software as a solution for every `Problem`.
 - :computer: I am a competitive programmer at `Codeforces`, `Atcoder`, `Leetcode`, `Codechef`, `Google Contests`.
-- :student: I’m currently learning `Computer Science` and `Software Engineering`.
+- :student: I’m currently learning `Advanced Frontend Develoment` and `Internet Marketing`.
 - :nerd_face: Always `learning new things`.
-- :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](http://lnkiy.in/Ahmed_Hossam_Resume).
+- :thinking: I’m currently open for a new `new adventures`, this is [MY RESUME](http://lnkiy.in/Ahmed_Hossam_Resume).
 - :boom: You can visit [MY WEBSITE](https://cutt.ly/Ahmed_Hossam_Website).
 <br>